 Stavros (i.e. cross) is a seaside village located 17km northeast of Chania, at the northernmost edge of Cape Akrotiri.
-One characteristic feature of the area is the very steep camel-shaped mountain rising opposite the harbor of Stavros.
-The mountain is famous, because there were filmed scenes for the film “Zorba the Greek”, where Anthony Quinn danced the famous Sirtaki Dance in 1964.
-Then Stavros was a small fishing village.
+One characteristic feature of the area is the very steep camel-shaped mountain Vardies rising opposite the harbor of Stavros.
+The mountain is famous because there were filmed scenes for the film “Zorba the Greek”, where Anthony Quinn danced the famous Sirtaki Dance in 1964.
+Then Stavros was a humble small fishing village.
 Today the region has become a major tourist resort with many hotels and important tourist infrastructures.
 The two beautiful beaches of the area have contributed to the development of the area.

-In Stavros you will find many more options rather than accommodation and restaurants, such as mini markets, shops, cafes etc. Moreover, there are bus services from Chania city.
+In Stavros, you will find many more options rather than accommodation and restaurants, such as mini markets, shops, cafes, etc. Moreover, there are bus services from Chania City.